Person or Persons Unknown: Six Questions with Steve and Aaron Kaczynski of Jericho Theory

 Here I am again, writing another Person or Persons Unknown about another Pittsburgh band member, but this time I decided to change things up a bit.
 This time I am focusing on two guys actually: Steve Kaczynski and his son Aaron.

 While I have never really had too much interaction with Steve in the past, I have seen their joint band Jericho Theory and was impressed with the chemistry and talent they both posses.
 I must admit, doing this particular article was one of the main reasons for starting these interviews.
 In truth, I have known Aaron for a while now, and I’ve liked him from the first time I met him.
 He’s got an infectious enthusiasm that you couldn’t fake if you tried.
 I have gotten to know him better through this journey of Facebook messages, attending shows together, and also attending shows that his bands have played.
 I am not sure if I have ever met a more honest and caring person in our music scene.
 He is that guy that knows all your songs, and knows what shows you’re playing; he’s the kind of fan that makes playing in a band in Pittsburgh worth it.
 I don’t even think people realize what a positive and caring member of this circle he really is.
 He has a way of making shows I attend with him more fun — even with my weird habit of buying him a PBR at least once a show — it’s more a level of comfort and happiness when I know he’ll be attending a show.
-He’s kind of turned into an unofficial little brother for Eric and me, and listening to him tell me at least once during each show that this is his favorite band or his favorite song makes me happier then I could ever state — because his influence has actually made me want to be a better fan.
+He’s kind of turned into an unofficial little brother for the husband and me, and listening to him tell me at least once during each show that this is his favorite band or his favorite song makes me happier then I could ever state — because his influence has actually made me want to be a better fan.

 So with that, I figured that this kid with his infectious nature and love of music had to have an amazing musical role model just like I did.
 Now that I have the ability to figure that out, I was on a mission to do so — hence the reason for this interview, so I could see if my inkling about him was correct.
 I am very proud to call Aaron a friend, and I hope after reading this you’ll want to be friends with him and his dad too, and I hope it will make you want to see them in action this Saturday, March 30th, at the Bloomfield Bridge Tavern.